-This document summarizes training requirements and the competences that need to be achieved by individuals wishing to develop their skills in MBT and by those wanting to become trainers and supervisors.
+This document summarizes training requirements and the competences that need to be achieved by individuals wishing to develop their skills in MBT and by those wanting to become practitioners or supervisors.
 In sum individuals need to:

-- Demonstrate an appropriate knowledge about mentalizing and MBT - Acquire and maintain skills and competences of MBT - Become reliable in rating others on MBT adherence scale - Be able to convey to others knowledge about mentalizing and the clinical skills of MBT
+- Demonstrate an appropriate knowledge about mentalizing and MBT. - Acquire and maintain skills and competences of MBT. - Become familiar with the MBT adherence scale and its use in supervision. - Be able to convey to others knowledge about mentalizing and the clinical skills of MBT. - Be able to compare MBT with other evidence-based interventions for personality disorder